Tips Bulletin

 Several methods work effectively at cleaning soot off painted walls or drywall.
 While a Magic Eraser may work at cleaning small areas, it is not efficient for cleaning larger ones.

 Our cleaning solutions show you how to remove black soot from walls from minor smoke damage without having to contact restoration services.
-You can also use many of these techniques to clean soot off the upholstery.
+Follow the best cleaner for nicotine on walls and use these techniques to clean soot off the upholstery.

 Preparing for Soot Removal